vt-middleware/ldaptive/docs/guide/connections/pooling.md

 Prunes connections from the pool based on how long they have been idle.
 This is the default prune strategy and it has the following properties:

 Name | Default Value | Description
-prunePeriod | 300 (5 min) | period in seconds at which pool should be pruned idleTime | 600 (10 min) | time in seconds at which a connection should be considered idle and become a candidate for removal from the pool
+prunePeriod | PT5M | period at which pool should be pruned idleTime | PT10M | time at which a connection should be considered idle and become a candidate for removal from the pool

 A custom idle prune strategy can be configured by setting the prune strategy on the connection pool.